 The Spiritual Meaning of Summer Solstice

 For these reasons, summer solstice traditions also include rituals to help release old, dark energy.
-Consider the grand scope of your life and spiritual path and note what is in and out of alignment.
+So it’s a great time to consider the grand scope of your life and the spiritual path you are on.
+It is also a great idea to focus or meditate upon the light to create more abundance in your life.

 Summer Solstice Traditions